leminhtrietttt/TechWiz/README.md

 Step 4: The notification will appear, meaning that you have successfully upload image, Press "OK" and the App will show you leaf name along with its disease and the accuracy percentage

 Step 5: To choose another image, simply press the "Upload Image" button

+Note: This is a repo duplication of a member of team "DATA NOT FOUND" participating in the TechWiz 5 competition.
+The original team submission repo: https://github.com/minhllk24/LeafGuard-Project